Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 normal damage for your unarmed attack or natural weapon and the spell discharges.
 If the attack misses, you are still holding the charge.

+### Dismiss a Spell
-**Dismiss a Spell:** Dismissing an active spell is a standard action that doesn't provoke attacks of opportunity.
+Dismissing an active spell is a standard action that doesn't provoke attacks of opportunity.

 #### Activate Magic Item